 It’s worth considering these factors and deciding what is more important to you.
 If it’s the health of the dog, go for F1.
 However, if you want a better shot at a hypoallergenic dog, you should consider an F2 Goldendoodle.

 Generally, yes, Goldendoodles are healthy dogs!
 They will have less Hybrid Vigor than F1 or F1B Goldendoodles as they are a generation later, but they still live long and healthy lives.
 The mixing of the breeds reduces the risk of breed-related illnesses, giving F2 Goldendoodles a better chance at a healthy and problem-free life.

 However, there are some illnesses and conditions that these dogs are prone to, regardless of their generation, and you need to be aware of them.
-Commonly with Goldendoodles, you need to watch for eye diseases, heart diseases, skin conditions, and hip dysplasia.
+Commonly with Goldendoodles, you’ll need to watch for eye diseases, heart diseases, skin conditions, and hip dysplasia.
 Many of these will have symptoms that you can watch out for and maintaining a healthy and balanced diet and lifestyle should keep them at bay.

 While these dogs should generally be healthy, F2 Goldendoodles aren’t commonly bred.
-Due to their makeup, they can be unpredictable in terms of if they are hypoallergenic and shed or not.
+Due to their makeup, they can be unpredictable in terms of if they are hypoallergenic and shedding or not.
 It also means their health can be a little unpredictable, so be mindful of that when making your decision.
-However, these are fantastic dogs and overall healthy Goldendoodles.
+However, these are fantastic dogs and are overall healthy Goldendoodles.